 Expert information identifying the cause of the newly discovered damage may be helpful in such a situation.
 Additionally, familiarity with insurance law may be critical in pursuing action from a reluctant provider.
-While hurricanes create some of the most serious circumstances requiring later insurance claims after an initial settlement, flooding, hail, and lightning strikes can raise similar concerns.
+While hurricanes create some of the most severe circumstances requiring later insurance claims after an initial settlement, flooding, hail, and lightning strikes can raise similar concerns.
 Problems with the interior systems of the home could also lead to a need for legal support in reopening claims.

-If you are facing frustrations in dealing with your insurance company based on a prior closed claim, you may want to enlist assistance and support from a lawyer to determine whether your claim is completely closed or whether you have the option of reopening the it.
+If you are facing frustrations in dealing with your insurance company based on a prior closed claim, you may want to enlist assistance and support from a lawyer to determine whether your claim is completely closed or whether you have the option of reopening it.
 Our catastrophic damage page has more information about these issues.

 Has Your Home Insurance Company Denied or Undervalued Your Property Damage Claim in Florida?

-If your insurance company is dragging its feet regarding your property damage claim you should speak with an experienced insurance claim lawyer as soon as possible.
-Please contact us online or call our Tampa, Florida law office directly at 800.451.6786 to schedule your free consultation.
-We help Florida residents just like you fight the big insurance companies who fail to abide by their own policies.
+If your insurance company is dragging its feet regarding your property damage claim, you should speak with an experienced insurance claim lawyer as soon as possible.
+Please contact us online or call our Florida law office at 800.451.6786 to schedule your free consultation.
+We help Florida residents like you fight the big insurance companies who fail to abide by their policies.
 Remember, we work on a contingent basis, meaning you don't pay us anything until we win your case.